 * Find a project.
 With the approval of your leadership, contact a missionary that your church supports and get suggestions.
 Contact your denomination to see what projects are timely and urgent.

 * Make it a tangible/relatable project.
 In other words, your group is providing funds for something that is seeable/touchable.
 It has to appeal to the senses.
 Just giving to “missions” is good but doesn’t stir passion.
 At our church, the kids could picture kids not having a bed to sleep in and so it was easy to raise funds for the orphanage.
 Our kids could image what it would be like to go without water.
 The really cool thing about the water well project was that in order for a village to receive the water well, they had to grant permission for a church to be built in the village.
-So, drinkablRewarde water AND living water were being provided through each nickel and dime and dollar given.
+So, drinkable water AND living water were being provided through each nickel and dime and dollar given.
 With the literature project, we knew that the moneys provided were covertly supplying Sunday school books, flannel stories, puppets, etc. to reach children that had previously never heard of Jesus in a land that forbade the preaching the gospel.

 * Don’t limit your giving to foreign projects.
 There are many tremendous ministries in your area that would welcome your prayerful support.

 * Know the cost.
 Be knowledgeable of what is needed.
 In other words, have a goal.
 Each water well costs >>> dollars.
-Each Sunday school literature pack costs >>> dollReward 2ars.
+Each Sunday school literature pack costs >>> dollars.
 Each bunk bed costs >>> dollars.
 Know this amount so that you can set a quantitative goal of how many wells or vehicles or bunk beds that you want to finance.

 * Make it a faith challenge.
 This means that it will be a stretch of faith to accomplish your goal.
 Remember that this is the year of the bigger which will dictate bigger challenges and sacrifices.